SuzyAdel/The-Mansion-Part-I/README.md

 1.fixed camera point of view
 2. made bark frequently even when searching , calling sound once and more smooth walk
 3. fixing key to genrate clone on terrian
+4. try to inegrate the entire ui sytem
+5. integrate the stamena and jump logic

 # 7Antafa w game dev update